Unaimend/bionim/README.md

  * [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman-Wunsch_algorithm "Wikipedia page of the Needleman-Wunsch algorithm") Basic algorithm used for global alignment
  * [Smith-Waterman](https://en.wikipedia.org/wiki/Smith-Waterman_algorithm) Basic algorithm used for local alignment

-# Tests
-To run test just run `nimble test` in the bionim directory

 # Credits
 In this section are all packages listed on which bionim depends and which are not maintained by me